 What Happens When You Smoke Pure CBD?

-When you smoke CBD (or consume it in any other way), it has profound effects on your body and mind.
-This is, in part, due to its interaction with the endocannabinoid system (ECS).
+When you smoke CBD (or consume it in any other way), it can have profound effects on your body and mind.
+This is in large part due to its interaction with the endocannabinoid system (ECS).
 We say ‘in part’ because CBD also influences other biological systems, but we’ll get to that in a moment.

-The ECS is a series of receptors which are located throughout the body and chemicals called endocannabinoids.
-When endocannabinoids bind with cannabinoid receptors, they trigger several different processes which help the body to maintain homeostasis or a state of internal balance.
+The ECS is a network of receptors that are located throughout the body and which interact with chemicals called endocannabinoids.
+When endocannabinoids bind with cannabinoid receptors, they trigger several different processes, which help the body to maintain homeostasis or a state of internal balance.

-The cannabinoids found in cannabis have molecules which are similarly shaped to endocannabinoids.
-This means that they can bind with the body’s cannabinoid receptors in a comparable way.
+The cannabinoids found in cannabis have molecules that are similarly shaped to endocannabinoids.
+As a result, they can bind with the body’s cannabinoid receptors in a comparable way.
 For example, THC binds strongly with cannabinoid receptors in the brain to produce its intoxicating effects.

 CBD, however, works in a slightly different way.
-Although it does bind with cannabinoid receptors, it does not act on them as strongly as THC.
-What it does do, though, is change the way that other molecules like THC bind with the receptors.
-This is why CBD is thought to mitigate some of the adverse side effects of THC.
+It changes the way that other molecules, like THC, bind with the receptors.
+This is why CBD is thought to mitigate some of the side effects of THC.

-CBD also works outside the ECS, though.
+CBD also works outside the ECS.
 It has anti-inflammatory and antioxidant properties and is even thought to protect nerve cells from damage.
-Another action of CBD outside of the ECS is its anti-tumoral effects.
-CBD has been found to prevent the spread of cancerous cells, and increase a process called apoptosis (programmed cell death) in damaged cells.
-The exact mechanism of this is still not fully understood, but the current evidence is extremely promising.
+Another action of CBD outside of the ECS is its anti-tumoral effects and ability to affect a process called apoptosis (programmed cell death) in damaged cells.
+The exact mechanism of this is still not fully understood, but the current evidence is promising.

 These varied effects on the body are the reason why CBD has been receiving so much positive press in the past few years.
 Its many potential benefits include: